All Episodes

 Was there any possible explanation for why he made these payments?

-Well, yes, maybe to preserve um embarrassment.
+Well, yes, maybe to preserve embarrassment.

 He's made payments in the past.

-And then maybe more importantly, remember that there was no evidence that he ever intended to conceal these payments.
+And then, maybe more importantly, remember that there was no evidence that he ever intended to conceal these payments.

 In fact, the prosecutors themselves said, oh, he signed him in Sharpie and look at his signature.

-So it's it's just absolutely asinine.
+So it's just absolutely asinine.

-And frankly, Sean, what I'm worried about, what I'd worry about if I'm the president's team is a hung jury.
+And frankly, Sean, what I'm worried about, what I'd worry about if I'm the president's team, is a hung jury.

 Because I actually think based on the rulings, what Bragg has said, the prosecutor, what the judge has done, that I think they're going to be like, all right, let's retry this thing in a month.